 Well, that’s going to include two weeks of paid time off (vacation), paid holidays, guaranteed hours, accrued paid sick time, mileage reimbursement, and also for some nannies, a medical stipend.

-I recently published a blog post about the true cost of nanny care, where I discuss all this and break it down.
+We’ve published a blog post about the true cost of nanny care that discusses all this and breaks it down.
 It can cost around $60,000 to employ a nanny for one year.
 That’s the all-in cost that includes the hourly rate, benefits, paying for backup care, nanny appreciation, paying for your contract, your background check, and everything in between.

 So, $60,000, that’s a big chunk of money right?